alan-turing-institute/t0-training/planning/future_experiments.md

 ---

-## Track 2 — Complete tool-use poisoning experiments on Isambard AI
+## Track 2 — Complete tool-use poisoning experiments on Isambard AI ✓ DONE

 `ToolUseAliasAttack` is already implemented, but only a subset of checkpoints were evaluated on DGX-Spark (base clean + one SFT variant — see [results/190M-3.8B_DGX-Spark/tool_use_eval/](../results/190M-3.8B_DGX-Spark/tool_use_eval/)).
 Isambard AI still needs the full 15-checkpoint matrix.